Sample Answer

 Option #1: Personal Motivation and Demotivation (Expectancy Theory)

-Please give an example of an instance of personal motivation/ demotivation regarding expectancy theory and give another example of an instance of motivation/demotivation regarding a second theory of motivation.
-Provide a critique of the reasons that motivation failed or succeeded.
-Given these experiences, what lessons were learned and what recommendations are possible?
+Please give an example of an instance of personal motivation/ demotivation regarding expectancy theory and another example of motivation/demotivation regarding a second theory of motivation.
+Provide a critique of the reasons that basis failed or succeeded.
+Given these experiences, what lessons were learned, and what recommendations are possible?

 Personal Motivation and Demotivation

-Your paper should be 2-3 pages in length, not counting title and reference pages, and conform to CSU-Global Guide to Writing and APA.
+Your paper should be 2-3 pages long, not counting the title and reference pages, and conform to CSU-Global Guide to Writing and APA.
 Include at least three scholarly references in addition to the course textbook.
-The CSU-Global Library is a good place to find these references.
+The CSU-Global Library is an excellent place to find these references.